Skip to content

 Conferences Expand answer

 Conferences are scheduled throughout the year, with specific sessions in July and August set aside for orientation topics.
 Fellows participate in planning and giving talks to the division, with additional time for this in the second year.
-The yearly renal medicine course for second-year medical students offers additional opportunities for small-group session teaching and facilitation.
+The yearly renal medicine course for first-year medical students offers additional opportunities for small-group session teaching and facilitation.

 Scheduled conferences include:

-• Clinical case conference (each Tuesday, noon)
+• Clinical case conference (each Thursday, noon)

 • Weekly conference (Tuesdays, 4 p.m.; topics rotate weekly)